AhmedYousriSobhi/aCupOfTea/tabularData/conceptInMachineLearning/mlSupervisedClassification.md

 	  Then as opposed to the distance or linear-based algorithms, there's no scaling required, scaling would simply change the question at the nodes, but the ordering of those values, if we scaled them, would remain the same, so it had no impact on creating those splits

+### 6.2- Techniques in decision trees
-15) Bagging; bootstrap aggregation, where the bootstrapping set being the step where we get random subsets of the original training set to build our classifiers, and the aggregation step being the step where we aggregate the classifications together using a majority vote.
+Bagging; bootstrap aggregation, where the bootstrapping set being the step where we get random subsets of the original training set to build our
+    classifiers, and the aggregation step being the step where we aggregate the classifications together using a majority vote.

     For example we can create bootstrap samples followed by building independent decision trees on each one of these samples, here the decision trees